Can You Tell The Difference Between Torbie, Tortie, Calico And Tabby Coat Color? Let Us Help You Learn

 Tortoiseshell Cats

-A tortoiseshell cat has a coat that is similar to a specked or particolored tortoise shell.
+A tortoiseshell cat has a coat that resembles a speckled or particolored tortoise shell.
 Like calicos, tortoiseshell cats are nearly always female.
-And if occasionally some male tortoiseshell cat appears, it will almost certainly be sterile.
+If a male tortoiseshell cat appears, it will almost certainly be sterile.

-Tortoiseshell patterns appear in various breeds, including domestic cats which are not of pure breed.
+Tortoiseshell patterns appear in various breeds, including domestic cats that are not of pure breed.

-People that own these cats often say that they have “tortitude” to others.
+People who own these cats often say that they have "tortitude."
 A tortie cat is well known for having an attitude and a distinctive personality.
 If you are an owner, you know what we mean by tortitude.

 Examples of tortie cats:

 Interesting tortoiseshell cat fact: In numerous cultures, tortoiseshell cats are considered good luck.
-Even for Celts tortoiseshell cats were signs of good fortune.
+For the Celts, tortoiseshell cats were signs of good fortune.
 Today, the Scottish and Irish believe that stray tortoiseshell cats can bring them luck.
-And In the USA, tortoiseshells are commonly referred to as money cats.
+In the USA, tortoiseshells are commonly referred to as money cats.

-It can be somewhat tricky to determine the distinction between torbie and tortie cat coat color.
+It can be somewhat tricky to determine the distinction between torbie and tortie cat coat colors.
 This may help you:

-You can often see stripes on red and cream parts on a solid color cat.
-The only way to be certain is to disregard any stripes in the red or cream regions – simply look if the black color is solid or has stripes.
-There may be some small white spots, but typically, Torties fur is mostly black and red-colored.
-A tortie can also have a somewhat diluted colored coat that’s not as bold and clear, but it is still considered a tortie by definition.
+You can often see stripes on the red and cream parts of a solid color cat.
+The only way to be certain is to disregard any stripes in the red or cream regions, simply check if the black color is solid or has stripes.
+There may be some small white spots, but typically, tortie fur is mostly black and red-colored.

 The torbie cat is the rarest of all the types of cat coat colors we mentioned.
-The phrase “torbie” is short for tortoiseshell-tabby, and they were previously called reverse torties.
-If a cat has tabby stripes but combined with a tortoiseshell pattern, the result is known as a torbie.
-Sometimes they are referred to as “patched tabbies” because they are a tabby with patches of cream or red.
+The term "torbie" is short for tortoiseshell-tabby, and they were previously called reverse torties.
+If a cat has tabby stripes combined with a tortoiseshell pattern, the result is known as a torbie.
+Sometimes they are referred to as "patched tabbies" because they are tabbies with patches of cream or red.

 Torbie cats:

-This is a very loving breed, and most importantly – easy to recognize.
-Just look for black, orange and white.
-Calico cats come in many color schemes, and there are no two cats with an identical pattern.
-So, any cat with large black, orange and white patches is a calico.
+This is a very loving breed, and most importantly, easy to recognize.
+Just look for black, orange, and white.
+Calico cats come in many color schemes, and there are no two cats with identical patterns.
+So, any cat with large black, orange, and white patches is a calico.

 If you mix a calico cat with a tabby pattern, you get a caliby cat.
-Cats with “diluted” calico colors also can be found; they have grey colored patches instead of black.
+Cats with "diluted" calico colors can also be found; they have gray patches instead of black.

-Interesting calico cat fact: An official state cat of Maryland is calico.
+Interesting calico cat fact: The official state cat of Maryland is calico.

 Calico cats: